pramesh-behera/Mediawiki-deployment-azure-terraform/readme.md

 # MediaWiki Deployment in Azure using Terraform

-This project describes the steps for deploying MediaWiki in Azure Using Terraform for RHEL 8 virtual machine .
+This project describes the steps for deploying MediaWiki using Terraform in RHEL 8 virtual machine for Azure .
 Please follow below steps for the complete deployment.

 - ## About the repository :

   This repository contain below files.

-  - main.tf - This file provides terraform code for deploymment virtual machine and provisioning the resources in Azure cloud.
+  - main.s file provides terraform code for deploymment virtual machine and provisioning the resources in Azure cloud.
   - automate.sh - This is a shell script, that performs all the activities starting from installing required packages to publish the service.
   - apache-config.conf - This is the config file to setup the apache server.